Personal Loans Sydney

 One of the big decisions to make when taking out a personal loan is whether you want a fixed or variable interest rate.
 Fixed rates are generally higher than variable rates because the lender is affording you the certainty of knowing exactly how much interest you’ll pay over the life of the loan.

-While you can usually snag a lower variable interest rate, there is the chance that it could increase - if funding costs go up, for example - at some point during your loan term, meaning your personal loan ends up costing you more than first anticipated.
-There are pros and cons to both options – it all depends on which option if best for your individual financial situation.
+While you can usually snag a lower variable interest rate, there’s a chance it could increase at some point during your loan, like if funding costs go up, for example.
+This would mean your personal loan could end up costing you more than anticipated.

 That’s the million-dollar question because your repayments will depend on your interest rate, loan term and repayment frequency.